Inexact subgradient algorithm with a non-asymptotic convergence guarantee for copositive programming problems: Numerical experiments

 A real symmetric matrix is said to be \emph{doubly nonnegative} if it is positive semidefinite and entrywise nonnegative.
 It is well known that every completely positive matrix is doubly nonnegative, and the converse holds if and only if the order is less than or equal to $4$; see \cite[page~101]{Hall1958} and \cite{MM1962}.
 We can easily check whether a given matrix is doubly nonnegative, so we are interested in deciding whether a given doubly nonnegative matrix is completely positive.
 In Theorem~\ref{thm:suff_cond_not_CP}, we provided a sufficient condition for a given matrix not to be completely positive.
 In this subsection, we demonstrate that this theorem is effective for doubly nonnegative matrices that are not completely positive.
 For convenience, following the terminology of \cite{SZ2025}, we call a doubly nonnegative matrix that is not completely positive \emph{exceptional}.\footnote{Burer, Anstreicher, and D\"{u}r~\cite{BAD2009} refer to an exceptional doubly nonnegative matrix as a \emph{bad} matrix.}

-In the following experiments, we used only \textsf{MILP} to solve standard quadratic programming problems, so the violation measure $\alpha$ was set to $0$.
-We stopped Algorithm~\ref{alg:proposed} when the number of iterations was greater than or equal to the threshold in \eqref{eq:num_iter_test_CP_c} or the computational time exceeded \qty{3600}{\second}.
-The constant $t$ appearing there is specified separately for the two experiments below.
+From the numerical results in Sections~\ref{subsec:NE_stQP} and \ref{subsec:NE_COPP}, we observe that, even when using \textsf{MILP}, the standard quadratic programming problem arising at each iteration of Algorithm~\ref{alg:proposed} can be solved within a reasonable time, provided that the problem size is not large.
+For this reason, in the subsequent experiments we used only \textsf{MILP} to solve standard quadratic programming problems, and thus set the violation measure $\alpha$ to $0$.
+We set the error tolerance $\epsilon$ and the number of iterations as described in Remark~\ref{rem:set_eps}.
+For the constant $t$, specified separately for the two experiments below, Algorithm~\ref{alg:proposed} was terminated when the number of iterations reached $1/\epsilon^2 = t^2 n^2$ or when the computational time exceeded \qty{3600}{\second}.
 As mentioned in Remark~\ref{rem:certify_nonCP}, for an input matrix $\bm{C} \in \calS^n$, we also stopped Algorithm~\ref{alg:proposed} as soon as we had a matrix $\bm{X}_k$ satisfying $g(\bm{X}_k;\bm{\delta}_k) \le \epsilon$ and $\langle \bm{C},\bm{X}_k\rangle < -n\epsilon$.

 First, we tried to detect non-complete positivity for the ten $6\times 6$ exceptional doubly nonnegative matrices presented in \cite[Appendix~B]{Bd2022_Simulated}.
 We normalized each matrix and used the normalized matrix as the input matrix $\bm{C}$ in \eqref{prob:test_CP}.
 In this experiment, we set the constant $t$ that appears in \eqref{eq:num_iter_test_CP_c} to $55$.
 Table~\ref{tab:Bd2022} shows the results of detecting non-complete positivity for the ten matrices.
 Except for the matrix \texttt{extremal\_rand\_5}, we successfully detected non-complete positivity for all the other matrices.